 Turkish Turban Squash Soup

-Squash, quartered and seeded (do not peel).
+Squash or cooking pumpkin, quartered and seeded (do not peel).
 Seeds can be roasted and eaten or saved for planting.

 2-3 oranges, juice of only